EMC China Lab

 1. No Biocompatibility Evaluation Required

-Medical devices that do not come into direct or indirect contact with the human body and do not trigger biological stress responses in the tissue, such as in vitro diagnostic reagents (IVD), biochemical analyzers, and MRI devices, do not require biocompatibility evaluation.
+Medical devices that do not come into direct or indirect contact with the human body and do not trigger biological stress responses in the tissue, such as in vitro diagnostic reagents (IVD), biocheMICal analyzers, and MRI devices, do not require biocompatibility evaluation.
 In this case, a simple statement explaining the product's intended use is sufficient to complete the evaluation.

 2. Comparison with Similar Products